AlenToma/EntityWorker.Core/Documentation/logger.md

 ## Logger
-You could get all entityworker logs by creating Assigning logger i global configration Here is how
+You could get all entityworker logs by creating and Assigning logger i global configration Here is how
 ```csharp
 // create a class that inherit from EntityWorker.Core.Interface.ILog